ebellocchia/bip_utils/README.md

 ## Bip-0044, BIP-0049, BIP-0084 libraries

 These libraries derives all from the same base class, so they are used exactly in the same way.\
-Therefore, the following code examples can be used with the Bip44, Bip49 or Bip84 class.
+Therefore, the following code examples can be used with the Bip44, Bip49 or Bip84 class.\
+These classes automatically use the correct elliptic curve for key derivation depending on the coin.

 ### Construction from a seed